Lately, I have been watching more wrestling documentaries than I expected.

 You are watching it as a company.

-You are watching the difference between what fans loved on screen and what was
+You are watching power.
+You are watching control.
+You are watching the difference between what fans loved on screen and what was happening behind the scenes.

 That is where wrestling becomes fascinating and uncomfortable at the same time.

-It is entertainment, but it is also a business that used real people, real
+It is entertainment, but it is also a business that used real people, real bodies, real injuries, real egos, and real lives to create that entertainment.

 That is a lot to think about when you are just trying to watch a match.

-Modern Wrestling Has a Different Problem
+Modern Wrestling Feels Different

-Another thing that keeps me from fully jumping back into wrestling is that a
+Another thing that keeps me from fully jumping back into wrestling is that a lot of modern wrestling does not grab me the same way.

 That is not me saying everything today is bad.

-There are people doing amazing things in the ring that wrestlers from older
+There are talented wrestlers now.
+There are great matches now.
+There are people doing amazing things in the ring that wrestlers from older eras probably could not have imagined.

 But something still feels different.

-Maybe it is because everyone online talks like they are part of the booking
+Maybe it is because the characters do not feel as big.
+Maybe it is because everyone online talks like they are part of the booking committee.
+Maybe it is because social media makes wrestlers feel less mysterious.

-Maybe it is because the line between the character and the performer is almost
+Maybe it is because the line between the character and the performer is almost impossible to keep intact now.

 Whatever the reason, I have a harder time getting pulled in.

+I can watch it.
 I can appreciate parts of it.

 But I do not always feel hooked by it.